 I wanted to put together a list of items you’ll need to pack in your hospital bag so you can be prepared too.
 It’s been nearly six years since I have had to pack a hospital bag ready for birth.
 It is one of those things that completely escapes your mind after 6 years.
 I know how important it is to prep and feel ready for your hospital visit.
-So here is two comprehensive lists for both you and baby to prepare you for their arrival if like me your mind has gone blank.
+So here are two comprehensive lists for both you and baby to prepare you for their arrival if your mind has gone blank.

 - two vests per day of your stay. (vomit and milk spills happen)